WHY WAYNE STATE?

 Before joining us, please read our team policies, expectations, and rules.
 Your ability to participate and receive awards and scholarships may be affected by your adherence to these policies and rules.

 We are always looking for excellent graduate students to serve as graduate assistant coaches to our forensics program.
 Our department offers 5 graduate assistantships (3 in debate, 2 in individual events) for students pursuing their MA or Ph.D. in Communication Studies.

-Please contact me at Kelly.young at wayne.edu or my office 313-577-2953 if you are interested.
-Deadline for application is early January.
+Please contact me at firstname.lastname@example.org or the communicaon office 313-577-2943 if you are interested.

 Deadline for applications is early January.